BinaryCat17/MathFlow/docs/architecture.md

 ---

-## 4. The "Pixel Engine" Concept
+## 4. The Standard Protocol (Shader Mode)

 MathFlow is evolving into a system capable of rendering UI purely through mathematics (SDFs, Pixel Math), similar to a Fragment Shader.
+This section describes the standard interface used in **Shader Mode**.

 ### 4.1.
 I/O Protocol (Symbol Table)
 The Host Application interacts with the VM using Named Registers: